kocagozhkn/caseForSOTR/README.md

 Last stage is kubernetes deploy, when build and push succesfuly finished, Jenkins will change the image tag in deployment file which located in github repo, then argocd will be triggered from that change and will start to deployment new version of deployment.
+We can check blue-green deployment and promote to new version if everything is ok.

 Tech Stack
 <p align="center">